 Ohio no longer has a special chauffeur's license.

-Please refer to our Applying for a New CDL article for information on how to obtain your license and endorsement.
+Please refer to our Applying for a New CDL in Ohio page for information on how to obtain your license and endorsement.
 Be sure to check out our other CDL articles, as well.

 The state doesn't have a special license just for taxi drivers.
 Check with your local government or taxi companies in your area to see if there are any additional requirements for becoming a taxi driver, beyond having the standard operator's license.
 Some local municipalities may require you to: